LuemmelSec/ntlmrelayx.py_to_exe/README.md

 ## Build steps
 You have to tamper the original ntlmrelayx.py (included in this repo as ntlmrelayx_original.py) in order for it to work.
+The ntlmrelayx.py in this repo is the already prepared version.
 The changes are:

 ### After line 55